circuits/circuits/docs/source/tutorial/index.rst

 Lastly...

-Asynchronous programming has many advntages but can be a little harder to write and follow.
+Asynchronous programming has many advantages but can be a little harder to write and follow.
 A silently caught exception in an Event Handler, or an Event that never gets fired, or any number of other weird things can cause your application to fail and leave you scratching your head.